Skip to content

 file_path = self.root_folder / filename

-return FileReader(file_path, has_units, usecols, filter_by)
+return FileReader(file_path, has_units)

-run_swat(params: ParamsType = None) -> str
+run_swat(params: typing.Optional[ParamsType] = None) -> pathlib.Path

-Run the SWAT simulation with optional parameter changes.
+Run the SWAT+ simulation with optional parameter changes.

 Parameters: